EmeraldSundisk/Citadel-Wiki/citadel-wiki/main/roles/service/botanist.md

 ## Photosynthesis: Hacked

 From humble acorns mighty oaks may grow, but nobody in the 26th century has time to wait for that.
 Fortunately it's become possible to create incredible plants from the get-go by **extracting traits from other seeds**.
+All you need is a plant data disk and a pack of seeds you're willing to lose.

+Slap both into...

+In addition to your conventional stats, there's ...

 ## Grow-A-Guy Garden - Podpeople